ganesh-k13/Btree/README.md

 * This is developed as an assignment for Advanced Algorithms Course.
 * I would like to thank my professors, Prof. NS Kumar and Prof. Channa Bankapur for their valuable advice.
 * I would like to give credit to Prof. NS Kumar for providing necessary code for file handling.
+* The delete functions are based on GeeksforGeeks implementation in C++.

 ## Important Note
 * The code tends to give a segmentation fault in Ubuntu.